rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ### Exercises:

+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-graphql/react-graphql-github-apollo/tree/87dc6eee7948dad6e1eb4c15078063337eff94db" %}}
 * Read more about {{% a_blank "Apollo Prefetching and Query Splitting in React" "https://www.apollographql.com/docs/react/features/performance.html" %}}
 * Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5PLMBR3" %}}

 {{% chapter_header "Exercise: Commenting Feature" "react-apollo-client-exercise" %}}

 This last section is for hands-on experience with the application and implementing features yourself.
 I encourage you to continue implementing features for the application and improving it.
 There are a couple of guiding points to help you implementing the Commenting feature.
 In the end it should be possible to show a list of paginated comments per issue on demand.
 Finally, a user should be able to leave a comment.
+The source code of the implemented feature can be found {{% a_blank "here" "https://github.com/the-road-to-graphql/react-graphql-github-apollo/tree/c689a90d43272bbcb64c05f85fbc84ad4fe4308d" %}}.

 * Introduce components for fetching a list of comments (e.g. Comments), rendering a list of comments (e.g. CommentList), and rendering a single comment (e.g. CommentItem).
 They can render sample data for now.